Generative AI Practices, Literacy, and Divides: An Empirical Analysis in the Italian Context: Results

-Our findings reveal limited prior education in LT among respondents, a pattern partially explained by the recent and rapid emergence of GenAI chatbots.
-The majority of participants reported receiving no formal training or informal (i.e., including self-searched educational videos or information online) on LTs, nor any other AI technology.
-This knowledge gap is particularly pronounced among non-users, with 76.2\% reporting no training at all compared to 51.2\% of users (Full results are provided as Supplementary materials in Fig. S4).
+We find limited prior education in LT among respondents: most participants reported receiving no formal training or informal on LTs, nor any other AI technology.
+This knowledge gap is particularly pronounced among non-users, with 76.2\% reporting no training at all compared to 51.2\% of users.
 Self-assessed literacy levels mirror this training deficit.
 As shown in Figure~\ref{fig:lit}.a, mean scores on a five-point scale--- with 0 representing a neutral stance---reveal modest self-perceived competence, even among chatbot users, though scores are even lower for non-users.
-Participants reported greatest difficulty with theoretical knowledge (``good knowledge of LT'': $M = -0.99$, non-users; $M = 0.06$, users) compared to practical applications (``feel prepared to use LT'': $M = 0.23$, users; $M = -0.84$, non-users).
-Notably, both groups expressed high uncertainty in distinguishing AI-generated content from human text (users: $M = -0.03$; non-users: $M = -0.28$), suggesting a critical gap that can affect trust.
-Overall, our findings echo the descriptive results in the report by \citet{ipsos2025aimonitor}, where only 50\% of the Italian population felt to have a good understanding of AI.
-What's more, here we see that such levels do not raise substantially even when looking only at those who use chatbots.
-While results disaggregated by age (Table~\ref{tab:user_lit}) show improved competence among younger cohorts, literacy levels deteriorate considerably among older age groups, highlighting a notable generational divide in LT literacy.
+Participants reported greatest difficulty with theoretical knowledge (``good knowledge of LT'': $M = -0.99$, non-users; $M = 0.06$, users; $d=0.93$, $p < .001$) compared to practical applications (``feel prepared to use LT'': $M = 0.23$, users; $M = -0.84$, non-users; $d=0.92$, $p < .001$).
+Notably, both groups expressed high uncertainty recognizing AI-generated text (users: $M = -0.03$; non-users: $M = -0.28$; $d=0.22$, $p < .001$).
+Literacy levels remain low even among chatbot users: disaggregated results by age (Table~\ref{tab:user_lit}) reveal a generational gap, with younger cohorts reporting higher competence compared to older groups.

+Given the moderate levels of LT literacy and previous education reported, Figure \ref{fig:lit}.b presents mean scores on endorsing the integration of LT education into formal school and university curricula.
+GenAI users express stronger support than non-users ($M = 1.17$ vs. $0.51$; $d=0.58$, $p < .001$), likely reflecting the segment of non-users who have deliberately opted out of GenAI adoption.

 \paragraph{Social Bias and Hallucination Awareness}